Scouting in Maine: Camp Bomazeen

-Camp Bomazeen is named for Chief Bomazeen (whose name translates 'keeper of the ceremonial flames') of the Norridgewock tribe of the Wabenaki nation.
-The Camp Bomazeen property was donated in 1944 by George G. and Francis M. Averill of Waterville.
+Camp Bomazeen is named for Chief Bomazeen (whose name translates as 'keeper of the ceremonial flames') of the Norridgewock tribe of the Wabenaki nation.

 Camp Gustin

 Located on Loon Pond, Sabattus, Maine, Camporees have been held on this council property since at least 1947.
-The camp has been a regular site for Abnaki district (surrounding Auburn, Lisbon, Lewiston, Norway, Paris, and Bethel in Androsscoggin and Oxford Counties) events including camporees, Cub events, and district Cub Day Camps.
+The camp has been a regular site for Abnaki district (surrounding Auburn, Lisbon, Lewiston, Norway, Paris, and Bethel in Androscoggin and Oxford Counties) events, including camporees, Cub events, and district Cub Day Camps.
 Although a favorite of Abnaki, many units from other parts of the Council have camped there, taken part in "Beaver" work days, and done service projects to improve campsites.

-With open fields and wooded campsites for tenting, a clean water source and latrines, a pond, a pavilion, and back country roads in the area, Camp Gustin hosts troop shakedowns and junior leader training, design-your-own second class rural hiking, troop challenges, Cub family camping, picnics, and field days, and for older Scout retreats.
+With open fields and wooded campsites for tenting, a clean water source and latrines, a pond, a pavilion, and backcountry roads in the area, Camp Gustin hosts troop shakedowns and junior leader training, design-your-own second-class rural hiking, troop challenges, Cub family camping, picnics, and field days, and for older Scout retreats.

-The camp had been under consideration for sale in order to support other properties and/or relieve council debt, but in November 2010, Pine Tree Council announced its intention to keep the camp as a site for unit outdoor programs for Boy Scouts of all ages.
+The camp had been considered for sale to support other properties and/or relieve council debt, but in November 2010, Pine Tree Council announced its intention to keep the camp as a site for unit outdoor programs for Boy Scouts of all ages.